 I had foot pain forever.
 It seemed like even eight months after I finished chemo, the nerves in my legs and feet were still healing, and I thought I would never be able to walk without pain again.
 Let me tell you, it does happen.
 I did get my walking ability back.
 I do Tabata now and do Zumba, and my feet aren’t screaming at me.

 One thing that was interesting was I had this patch on my leg that would feel hot and wet.
 I would look down thinking I had peed and it was on my leg, but it was dry and fine there.

 Solution: We tried Lyrica, which is a nerve pain thing for fibromyalgia.
 I did not like Lyrica.
 You may do fine on it.
 For me, it just made me run into walls and fall over.
 I was so dizzy.
 I could not take it.
-So it was harder for me to take it than to deal with the nerve pain.
-But I would scratch my legs until the bled because they itch.
-I would it in my sleep.
+It was harder for me to take it than to deal with the nerve pain.
+But I would scratch my legs until they bled because they itched.
+I would do it in my sleep.

 All I could do was lay my cards on the table, be totally honest about it, and my nurse just kept very close track with me.
-And when it came time to where my pain started to finally ebb off, she helped me get off that Oxycodone.
+When it came time to where my pain started to finally ebb off, she helped me get off that oxycodone.

 Then I was licking dust, because if I didn’t lick the dust, I would be up all night with cold shakes and just couldn’t settle down and was up all night with insomnia.
 It was a detox.